 Before shaving, men should wash their faces with warm water and a cleanser (specifically for the face) to soften beard hairs and prevent them from becoming ingrown.
 A thick, lathered layer of shaving gel or cream should be applied with a brush.
 Shaving creams can often irritate the skin, spending a little more on high-end products will moisturize and protect the skin.
 Never use dull razors and always shave with the grain of the hair on the face.
 Finally, always apply a naturally-derived aftershave; those containing alcohol may feel refreshing but will dry out the new layer of skin.

 Picking at Blemishes

 It may be extremely tempting to squeeze zits and blemishes that are staring back at you in the mirror, but no one should ever do this.
 The hands and fingers are covered in germs, and pimples are inflamed pockets of bacteria under the skin.

 When these blemishes are picked at and popped, bacteria from within the infected pore and your fingers may spread causing further breakouts.
 Additionally, picking at the same spots over and over may cause scarring and discoloration.

 Not Consuming the Right Things

-Excess alcohol intake causes the body to dehydrate, meaning skin will dry out and look dull.
+Excess alcohol intake causes the body to dehydrate, meaning the skin will dry out and look dull.
 Drink a lot of water—not just when consuming alcohol—every day to stay hydrated and keep skin looking fresh.